ReallyFatYoshi/HypeApi/README.md

 # @reallyfatyoshi/hypeapi

 > [!WARNING]
-> This project is officially deprecated since the shutdown of hyperlandsmc.
+> This project is officially deprecated since the shutdown of HyperlandsMC.

 Lightweight Hyperlands Api Client.\
 Version: 0.1.4